JuliaLang/julia/README.md

 The mailing list for developer discussion is
 <http://groups.google.com/group/julia-dev/>.
 All are welcome, but the volume
 of messages is higher, and the discussions tend to be more esoteric.
+New developers may find the notes in [CONTRIBUTING](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md) helpful to start contributing to the julia codebase.

 <a name="Currently-Supported-Platforms"/>
 ## Currently Supported Platforms